spiritual counseling

 Estimated time to complete: 10–15 minutes

-This brief onboarding step helps determine whether my approach and current capacity match what you are seeking before scheduling a first conversation.
+This brief onboarding step helps determine whether my approach and current capacity match what you are seeking before we schedule a first conversation.